paretoman/votekit/tutorial/architecture.md

     * There are two ways to cast.
         1. By voter.
         2. By regions of voters.
 This is more complicated.
+    * The votes data structure is described below.
-    * Output:
+* ElectionMethods
+    * A list of election methods with the same interface.
+    * Input votes and some optional precomputed tallies.
+    * Output a social choice and any information for visualization.

+## Votes

-        * Some of the following is output.
+Some of the following is output.

 * for electionMethods
   * votePop - the fraction of the population that voted as listed.
   * List of votes:
     * scoreVotes - a list of votes.
 Each vote has a score for each candidate.
     * rankingVotes - a list of votes.
 Each vote has a rank for each candidate.
     * cansByRank - a list of votes.
 Each vote is a list indexed by ranking.
 A list of candidates is at each ranking.
   * preComputedTallies:
     * tallyFractions - a number for each candidate.
     * pairwiseTallyFractions - a fraction for each pair of candidates.
 * for viz
   * cellData:
     * {ranking, cells}
     * {ranking, intervalBorders}
   * gridData: { grid, voteSet, voterGeom }

+## Election Results

+The election results are all the data you need for making explanations.
+They are output by the election step in the sim.
+They are input for the visualizers.
+They are composed of several parts:

+* electionOptions
-* ElectionMethods
+* geometry
-    * A list of election methods with the same interface.
-    * Input votes and some optional precomputed tallies.
+* votes
-    * Output a social choice and any information for visualization.
+  * tallyFractions
+* socialChoiceResults
+  * iWinner - sometimes
+  * allocation
+* colorRGBAofCandidates
+* error
+  * An error message string or undefined.
+* future
+  * simOptions
+  * voter labels
+  * candidate labels

+The geoElectionResults have additional variables by tract and district.

+* votesByTract
+* votesByDistrict
+* scResultsByDistrict

 ## Visualize